ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/using-figlet4s.md

 ## Examples of Horizontal Layouts

+The horizontal layout is how figlet lays out each individual character.

 ### Full width layout

 The full width layout displays all FIGcharacters at their full width, which may be fixed or